mm5-cyber/TryHackMe-Labs/soc1-alert-reporting-room.md

 - Alert Reporting:

 Documentining your investigation in detail, and including relevent evidence.
 This is especially important if the investigation is about a "True Positive" alert, which may require escalation to a L2 analyst.

 - Alert Escalation

+Transfer the alert to a L2 analyst along with the relevent documentation about it that you createed during the alert reporting process.
+This improves efficiency, so that the L2 Analyst doesn't have to spend too much time analysing the alert from scratch.
+Essentially, it gives them an idea on what the alert is about.

 - Communication

+During or after the analysis, it is important to communicate with the other departments.
+Like the HR Department for info about users, or the IT department for confirmation if they have granted privileges to certain users or groups.